 What is social housing?

-Social housing often adopts policies that are in addition to the criteria of the RT A written law made by parliament.
-Also called an ‘Act of parliament’, ‘statute’ or legislation..
+Social housing often adopts policies that are in addition to the criteria of the Residential Tenancies Act 1997 (Vic) (‘RT Act’).
 These polices are designed to regulate and protect the accessibility of financially supported housing.

-Tenants with extensive maintenance debts should seek legal advice (see Chapter 2.4: Legal services that can help).
+Renters with extensive maintenance debts should seek legal advice (see Chapter 2.4: Legal services that can help).

-Many social housing providers copy the policies adopted by the Director of Housing.
+Some social housing providers copy the policies adopted by the Director of Housing.

 Public housing policies are available online at:

 It is important to note that there are many policy differences between public housing and community housing.
 According to section 8 of the Freedom of Information Act 1982 (Cth), policy documents used for decision-making should be made available for inspection unless an exemption applies.

 For community housing providers, policies should form part of the terms of a rental agreement.
 If policies are not provided, parties should look at making an internal formal complaint, and then approaching the Housing Registrar or applying to VCAT.